ashukla2019/System_design/HLD/10_Deployment/Cloud_providers/1_aws_understanding.md

 Security is handled using Security Groups(statefull: allows rule only) at instance level and NACLs(stateless: allow & deny rules) at subnet level.
 Underneath, AWS regions contain multiple AZs, each with data centers and physical servers running hypervisors"

+## IAM
+“In AWS, we create an IAM identity(user/role) and attach policies defining permissions.
+The identity obtains credentials—either access keys or temporary credentials from STS.
+These credentials are used to sign API requests to AWS services like S3.
+The service then evaluates the request against IAM policies and allows or denies access.”

+## permission sample:

+{
+  "Effect": "Allow",
+  "Action": "s3:GetObject",
+  "Resource": "arn:aws:s3:::my-bucket/*"
+}
 ---

 # AWS Cloud Computing Architecture Tree